-Help your friend or relative remember to take prescribed medications and keep appointments.
+Help your friend or loved one remember to take prescribed medications and keep appointments.

-- Be willing to listen — when desired.
+- Be willing to listen without judgment — when desired.

 When your loved one wants to talk, listen carefully and intently.
 Avoid giving too much practical advice or opinions, or making judgments.
 Just listening and being understanding can be a powerful healing tool.

 Remind your loved one about his or her positive qualities and how much the person means to you and others.